HoloArchivists/fc2-live-dl/README.md

   --latency {low,high,mid}
                         Stream latency.
 Select a higher latency if experiencing stability issues.
 Default is mid.
+  --threads THREADS     The size of the thread pool used to download segments.
+                        Default is 1.
   -o OUTPUT, --output OUTPUT
                         Set the output filename format.
 Supports formatting options similar to youtube-dl.
 Default is '%(date)s